davidjriva/Cybersecurity-Projects/PA1/Test-Cases/How-to-run-grader.md

 a.
 After unzipping the test cases folder, pull out submission-grader.sh from the Test-Cases folder and place submission-grader.sh in the same parent folder as your submission (`.tar.gz`) file and the `Test-Cases` folder.
+Let's say you have a directory called `PA1`.
+It should look like the following:

+	PA1/
+	├── Test-Cases
+	├── submission-grader.sh
+	├── ABC-XYZ.tar.gz

 b.
 Make sure that `submission-grader.sh` is executable (you can check this by running `ls -al` command).
 If it's not then run:

 	chmod +x submission-grader.sh

 c.
 Your `.tar.gz` file will be given as an argument to the grader.
-Essentially, run it like this:
+Essentially, run it like this while you're in the `PA1` folder as shown in step `1`:

-	./submission-grader.sh XYZ.tar.gz
+	./submission-grader.sh ABC-XYZ.tar.gz

-Where `XYZ.tar.gz` is your submission.
+Where `ABC-XYZ.tar.gz` is your submission.

 d.
 Example Output from the grader: